ming2k/ming2k/README.md

 # 👋 Hi there

-Welcome to my github homepage, I'm Ming (Harrison Anderson).
+Welcome to my github homepage, my name is Ming, a full stack designer.

 ## 🚀 About Me